DataDog/storedog/services/puppeteer/README.md

 ### FrustrationSession
 - Generates rage clicks, dead clicks, and error clicks
-- Attempts product selections that may fail
+- Attempts to find hardcoded selectors that may not exist (Learning Bits product)
 - Creates intentional frustration signals for RUM

 ### HomePageSession